MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phones-system-with-calling-plans.md

 In this phase, business goals are captured, with relevant project stakeholders assembled, to ultimately deliver:

--   a high-level success plan that contains business use cases, key stakeholders, objectives and key results (OKRs), key success indicators (KSIs), risks, environmental assessment, adoption readiness, and operational plan.
+-   A high-level success plan that contains business use cases, key stakeholders, objectives and key results (OKRs), key success indicators (KSIs), risks, environmental assessment, adoption readiness, and operational plan.

--   and subsequently, a detailed Phone System with Calling Plans technical implementation plan to achieve the desired end state.
+-   A detailed Phone System with Calling Plans technical implementation plan to achieve the desired end state.

 Define business use cases for Phone System with Calling Plans
 -------------------------------------------------------------

-Phone System with Calling Plans allows organizations to modernize their workplace by enabling users to empower their personal computer and mobile devices to place and receive business-related phone calls.
+Phone System with Calling Plans allows organizations to modernize their workplace by enabling users to make business-related phone calls from their computers and mobile devices.

 Workplace modernization can be part of activity-based working implementation, office moves, office fit-out refresh, retirement of legacy private branch exchange (PBX) solutions, conclusion of a PSTN service provider contract, etc.